Buk missile system: Operation

 In general, the system identifies potential targets (radar), selects a particular target (command), fires a missile (launcher) at the target, and resupplies the system (logistics).
-The missiles require a radar lock to initially steer the missile to the target until the missile's on-board radar system takes over to provide final course corrections.
+The missiles require a radar lock to initially steer the missile to the target until the missile's onboard radar system takes over to provide final course corrections.
 A proximity fuse aboard the missile determines when it will detonate, creating an expanding fragmentation pattern of missile components and warhead to intercept and destroy the target.
 A proximity fuse improves the "probability of kill" given the missile and target closure rates, which can be more than 3000 km/h (or more than 900 m/s).

-Alternatively, the command component may be able to remotely detonate the missile, or the on-board contact fuse will cause the warhead to detonate.
+Alternatively, the command component may be able to remotely detonate the missile, or the onboard contact fuse will cause the warhead to detonate.
 The most capable radar, assuming it has a line of sight (no terrain between the radar and the target), can track targets (depending on size) as low as 30 m and as far as 140 km.
 The most capable missile can hit targets as far as 50 km and more than 24000 m in altitude.
 Since the introduction of the Buk in the 1970s, the capabilities of its system components have evolved, which has led to different nomenclature and nicknames for the components' variants.
 The Buk has also been adapted for use on naval vessels.